Myth: College Rankings Are Very Important

 A big problem with college rankings is they don’t provide a personalized match that considers your criteria and goals.
 Choosing a college is a subjective decision that depends on what’s best for you, not an arbitrary popularity contest.

-The differences between the college ranked first and the college ranked 25th might not be all that significant.
+The differences between the college ranked first and the college ranked 25th might not be significant.
 A difference of 0.1 points might be all it takes to shift a college up or down in the rankings.
-Statistical noise is all it takes to do that from one year to the next.
 Greater variation in the rankings occurs only because of the annual tweaks in the ranking formulas.

 College rankings also are prone to manipulation.
 When a college switches to test optional, only students with good admissions test scores submit their scores to the college, causing an increase in the average admissions test scores.

-Colleges also can improve their rankings by placing more emphasis on high school GPA and SAT/ACT test scores in their admissions criteria, by increasing the marketing and academic budgets and by networking with the presidents and provosts at peer colleges and universities.
-Even a change in the college’s name (e.g., from “college” to “university”) may have an impact.
+Colleges also can improve their rankings by placing more emphasis on high school GPA and SAT/ACT test scores in their admissions criteria.
+This would increase the marketing and academic budgets and by networking with the presidents and provosts at peer colleges and universities.
+Even a change in the college’s name (from “college” to “university”) may have an impact.